Lenders and investors often use this factor to assess a company’s financial health. Here’s what owners should know (and do) about it.

 - Change your payment cycle.
 Talk to your vendors about opportunities for discounts if you pay early, which can save you hundreds to thousands of dollars.
 On the flip side, you can consider offering your customers discounts for submitting payments ahead of schedule.

 - Look into a line of credit.
 A line of credit could help you cover gaps in cash flow due to payment schedules.
 Some business lines of credit offer access to up to $100,000 per year, with no annual fee for the first year.
-If you’re considering this, compare terms before choosing a lender to work with.
+If you’re considering this, ask yourself these four key questions — and be sure to compare terms before choosing a lender.

 - Revisit your debt obligations.
-If you have short-term debt, switching to long-term debt can require smaller monthly payments and give you more time to pay off the sum.
-On the flip side, switching long-term debt to short-term debt may mean higher monthly payments, but it can also mean that your debt will be paid off more quickly.
+If you have short-term debt, switching to long-term debt can lower monthly payments and give you more time to pay off the sum.
+On the flip side, switching long-term debt to short-term debt may mean higher monthly payments, but your debt may be paid off more quickly.
 Also consider options like debt consolidation and loan refinancing, which may help lower monthly payments now, while also saving you money in the long-term.